hakangndz/chair-shop/README.md

-It is a Portuguese chair-shop webpage.
+It is a local Portuguese chair-shop webpage.